CBenghi/Xbim.Xids/Xbim.InformationSpecifications.NewTests/bsFiles/bsFilesSelf/Readme.md

 To update the files with new versions:

 1. Get the xsd
+2. replace
-2. replace minOccurs="0" with minOccurs="1"
+	2.1 minOccurs="0" with minOccurs="1"
+	2.1 use="optional" with use="required"
 3. Generate the xml sample.
 4. Replace `<restriction />` with `<ids:simpleValue>string</ids:simpleValue>`
 5. **Save as string values test file**